 Community libraries are commonly set up by individual community members or by groups such as farmers, students, NGOs, or by religious organisations.
 They range from tiny single-roomed structures built from local materials through to refurbished shipping containers and multi-storey brick buildings.
 They are often located where there is no public library and are found everywhere from remote rural areas to the informal settlements of major cities.

-Book Aid International supports a large number of community libraries across Africa by sending them a wide range of brand new, carefully selected books each year.
+We support a large number of community libraries across Africa and beyond by sending them a wide range of brand new, carefully selected books each year.

 These libraries are often dynamic, vibrant and exciting places, staffed by volunteers, and are driven by a local vision to improve the lives of their communities by providing a space for reading and study.
 There is invariably a strong sense of ownership in community libraries.